-The Metcalfe Society initiated a new project to research our Metcalfe ancestors of that time, possibly turning this into a small publication in due course as we are aiming to run this project through until 2018 the centenary of the end of the First World War.
+Along with many other organisations, as the centenary of the war approached The Metcalfe Society initiated a new project to research our ancestors of that time, possibly turning this into a small publication in due course as we are aiming to run this project through until 2018 the centenary of the end of the First World War.

 This cannot be done without your help and contributions.
 What family stories can you let us have?
 What photographs do you possess that put faces to the information?
 Work has started on research.
 This is opening up fascinating areas which need exploring and the more information we have, the clearer the Mecca involvement will be.

 Take for instance a small selection of those Meccas awarded the Distinguished Conduct Medal:

 * Pte J.F.
 Metcalfe - Being engaged by heavy machine-gun fire from the flank, & his sergeant being killed, he immediately got his Stokes gun into action under very heavy machine-gun & rifle fire, ........ enabled the infantry to round up and capture the remainder

 * Sgt J. Metcalf – Showed complete disregard for personal safety & unfailing devotion in rendering first aid to the wounded & organising stretcher parties ..... under an intense gas bombardment.

 * CQMS J.W.
 Metcalf – While in charge of a party carrying rations to his company .... in a shell-hole position close to the enemy, his party suffered severe casualties, but he kept his men together & in spite of all difficulties & heavy fire delivered rations to every post.